 PTR performs a variety of staining and imaging techniques to visualize the presence and distribution of molecules in tissues by light microscopy.
 These include protocols developed in Team Projects, FlyLight (see below) and MultiFISH.
 In addition to the dissection and staining of adult fly brains to identify specific neurons, we dissect various developmental stages of flies and other animals and tissues, such as zebrafish embryos or mouse salivary glands.
 The EASI-FISH technique was developed in the MultiFISH team project to detect the expression of various genes in the same neuron in mice.
 This technique involves expansion of tissues prior to fluorescence in situ hybridization, and it provides high resolution and sensitivity.
 We are applying this technique to mouse, zebrafish and fly tissues.
 Frequently, we adapt protocols to answer new biological questions.
 Our imaging techniques include confocal and lightsheet microscopy.

-We are currently seeking new team members with interest in bioimage annotations or animal behavior experiments.
+We are currently seeking new team members with interest in bioimage annotations, imaging, or animal behavior experiments.